MedStar Georgetown University Hospital’s and Georgetown University’s Lombardi Comprehensive Cancer Center: A National Leader in Immunotherapy

 Our Lombardi Comprehensive Cancer Center is one of only 46 comprehensive cancer centers in the nation and the only one in the Washington, DC, area.
 Award received since 1974.

-We are pleased to offer you access to our clinical trials at hospitals throughout the MedStar Georgetown Cancer Network.
+We are pleased to offer you access to our clinical trials at hospitals throughout the MedStar Georgetown Cancer Institute.
 Learn more about clinical trials currently available.

 National Accreditation from the Commission on Cancer of the American College of Surgeons